FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 To take full advantage of FreshRSS, it needs to retrieve new items from the feeds you have subscribed to.
 There are several ways to do this.

-## Automatic update
+## Automatic update with cron

-This is the recommended method since you can forget about it once it is configured.
+This is the recommended method.

-### With the actualize_script.php script

 This method is only available if you have access to the scheduled tasks of the machine on which your FreshRSS instance is installed.